Paramahansa Yogananda's "What Use?"

 The speaker then focuses on the human abstract faculties of reason, will, feeling and love in the second movement.

-Excerpt of "What Use?"
+Excerpt from "What Use?"

 Why did You give me eyes